 Tell us about you, your career, how you founded SchoolParrot.

 Eric Gisaeus: I’m an entrepreneur that has founded several companies over the past 10 years.
 I started with Leeads which is an advertising sales house together with my partner Oskar Sardi.
 Today, it’s one of Sweden’s largest sales houses for programmatic sales and online premium ads.
 After a few years, the company was steady and I started a web development company within the group – Hyper Valley.
 Within Hyper Valley we did external jobs for customers but also started building our own platforms, first out was Ocast.com – a marketplace for the media industry.
 I fenomenal idea actually, we have had some tech problems but they are still yet to become a cornerstone for the whole independent publishing and media market.
 Then I started breakit.se together with Olle Aronsson and Stefan Lundell, a tech news site in Sweden.

 SchoolParrot is where I am an operative and the CEO.
-The company born out of all the learnings from before.
+The company was born out of all the learnings from before.
 We wanted a huge market, a problem solver, and something that helps out the community for a good cause.
 We wanted to be able to scale, scale without any bigger problems.

 How does SchoolParrot innovate?